 The project DSUP was approved on March 18, 2017 and design has continued to 100%.
 Concurrently, the Selection Advisory Committee (SAC) for Fire Station 203 recommended Dustin Construction for the CMR contract on 12/14/2017.
 Dustin’s cost proposal is a Guaranteed Maximum Price (GMP) with an all-inclusive fixed amount for the temporary station, demolition, and new construction of the permanent fire station.
 Actual costs are also known for items such as A/E Fees and Project Management Support.

-Construction is set to begin in Spring 2019 and is phased as follows:
+Construction began Spring 2019 and is phased as follows (as of September 2019):

-- Temporary Fire Station Construction and Occupancy - Summer 2019
+- Temporary Fire Station Construction and Occupancy - Anticipated by November 1, 2019

 - Current Fire Station 203 Demolition - Anticipated Start Date of November 1, 2019

-- Construction of new Fire Station 203 and Occupancy - Summer 2020
+- Construction of new Fire Station 203 and Occupancy - Anticipated Start Date of December 1, 2019

-- Temporary Fire Station Demolition - Summer 2020
+- Temporary Fire Station Demolition - Spring 2021

 - Final Site Work/Parking - Spring/Summer 2021